When I hear the word ‘experts’ being used in relation to babies, I cringe.

 #1: Professor James McKenna

 Professor McKenna began his research in the 1970s.
-At the University of California, Irvine School of Medicine, Department of Neurology, his research team pioneered the first studies of the physiology and behaviour of mothers and infant sleeping together and apart, using physiological and behavioural recording devices.
+At the University of California, in the Irvine School of Medicine, his research team pioneered the first studies of the physiology and behaviour of mothers and infant sleeping, together and apart, using physiological and behavioural recording devices.

-In the United States, he remains one of the primary spokespeople to the media on issues pertaining to sleeping arrangements, nighttime breast feeding and SIDS prevention, however he is very well known around the world for his incredible dedication to this topic.
+In the United States, Professor McKenna remains one of the primary spokespeople to the media about sleeping arrangements, nighttime breast feeding and SIDS prevention.

 #2: Pinky McKay

 Pinky McKay is an IBCLC (International Board Certified Lactation Consultant) and best-selling author.